JAForbes/pr-release/README.md

                         Generate a feature-pr for the current branch that targets the source branch if the push event is not for the target or source branch.

+  rollback

+                        Updates the --source and --target branch to a previous release point but retains version information and any other excluded files (e.g. package.json/lock).

+                        Unlike git revert we do not apply changes that undoes the current change, we rewind time to that point in time and then re-apply specific changes like git tags and manifest files.

+                        The previous version of history is kept in a new branch which is called rollback-<old-version-slug>-<new-version-slug>
+                        where the slug is replacing special characters with underscores.

+                        This branch will then automatically have a PR created targeting the --source branch that if merged would generate a release PR that would reinstate the state prior to rolling back.

+                        This is a perfect place to identify fixes for the issue that triggered a rollback in the first place.

+    --version=<tag>

+                        The version, git ref or SHA to rollback too.
+The version must exist in the --source history.
+If not provided the version will be inferred to be the last release.
+                        We identify releases by searching through the github releases API response.

+    --ignore <glob>

+                        Specify files that should not be rolled back.
+Any files matching these globs will be re-applied to the rollback commit.
+This is useful for maintaining version updates in manifest files such as package.json.

   Advanced Commands
   -----------------